 At sites with exceptional complexity this rule-of-thumb may not hold, and a larger pilot test or multiple pilot tests may be necessary.
 The pre- and posttreatment contaminant masses and the mass and fate of treated or removed contaminants should be well documented during a field-scale pilot study.
 A successful pilot test also must be run long enough for problems that could be caused by variability in the subsurface or by unanticipated reactions-for example, poor reaction rates, fouling, or contaminant rebound-to be clearly observed.
-Three to six months should be long enough for most pilot studies, though pilot studies in source zones with exceptional volume or contaminant mass may have to be operated for longer periods due to the relatively slow growth rates of some bacteria.
+Three to six months should be long enough for most pilot studies, though pilot studies in source zones with exceptional volume or contaminant mass may have to be operated for longer times.
+Enhanced bioremediation studies may need to be conducted for longer periods due to the relatively slow growth rates of some bacteria.
 Even with pilot testing results in hand, substantial care should be taken to ensure that treatment systems are scaled up in a manner that is both practical and appropriate for the individual site in question.